Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 # Description

 Elypso_engine.exe is the executable to launch the engine, build.bat is the batch script used to compile the engine from source - more information can be found about the setup below.

+Please be aware that no support has been added yet for Mac or Linux, the engine is only functional on Windows at the current stage and no plans have been made to support the engine on other platforms.

 Running Elypso engine creates a folder at your_documents_path\Elypso engine with three files: